Manufacturing of a CLT Wall (Cross Laminated Timber) with LIGNOLOC® Wooden Nails from BECK

 Mass Timber Construction with LIGNOLOC® Wooden Nails

-With LIGNOLOC® Wooden Nails, architects, planners, and timber construction companies can rely on an environmentally friendly, efficient, and aesthetically appealing alternative to traditional fastening methods in mass timber construction.
-Made from European beechwood, they offer significant advantages: compared to steel nails, they reduce CO₂ emissions by up to 66%.
-Thermal bridges are eliminated, and corrosion is prevented.
-The pneumatic insertion method of the nails not only accelerates the assembly process but eliminates the need for pre-drilling as well.
-Thus, the LIGNOLOC® system is ideal for the production of cross-laminated timber (CLT) panels and wooden construction modules.
-CLT elements are upgraded to LCLT (LIGNOLOC® Cross-Laminated Timber) with the innovative wooden nail system from BECK.
+With LIGNOLOC® wooden nails, architects, planners, and timber construction companies have access to an environmentally responsible, efficient, and aesthetically refined alternative to conventional fastening methods in solid timber construction.
+Manufactured from European beech wood and offering substantial advantages, these wooden fasteners reduce CO₂ emissions by up to 66% compared to steel nails.
+Thermal bridges in timber structures made of glulam, nail-laminated timber, and log wall systems are eliminated, while corrosion is effectively prevented.
+The pneumatic driving method not only accelerates the installation process but also eliminates the need for pre-drilling.
+The LIGNOLOC® system is ideally suited for the production of cross-laminated timber panels and modular timber construction elements.
+CLT panels and elements are enhanced with the innovative wooden nail system by BECK to create LCLT: LIGNOLOC® cross-laminated timber.

 A solid wood wall with a driven-in LIGNOLOC® Wooden Nail from BECK: The nail bonds with the supporting wood through lignin adhesion.

-THE INNOVATION: CROSS-LAMINATED TIMBER NAILED WITH LIGNOLOC® WITHOUT GLUE OR STEEL NAILS!
+THE INNOVATION: A SOLID TIMBER WALL FASTENED WITH LIGNOLOC® – WITHOUT GLUE OR STEEL NAILS!

 Learn more about LIGNOLOC® Wooden Nails